Real Toric Varieties: Interactions between their Geometry and their Topology: Canonical Fibration and Isogeny

 \begin{prop} A properly wound real toric variety $T\curvearrowright X$ has a real point if and only if it is untwisted. \end{prop}

 \begin{proof} Following Proposition~\ref{prop:dimension_real_locus}, $X$ has a real point if and only if there is some invariant cone $c$ of its fan for which the twist class of $X$ lies in the image of $H^1(\Z/2;N_c)\rightarrow H^1(\Z/2;N)$.
-Since $X$ is properly wound, the real structure $\tau$ acts trivially on all the subgroups $N_c$ parametrised by invariant cones $c$.
+Since $X$ is properly wound, the real structure $\tau$ acts trivially on every subgroup $N_c$ parametrised by an invariant cone $c$.
 Thus, the cohomology groups $H^1(\Z/2;N_c)$ vanish.
 It forces $X$ to be untwisted. \end{proof}

 \begin{thm} Let $T\hookrightarrow X$ be a properly wound real \te, $(p,q)$ be its isogeneous type, $\G{\R}^p\hookrightarrow F$ be its \cf, and $U$ be its \tc.
 The quotient $U/\G{\R}^p$ is isomorphic to $\SO^q$, and $U$ is a fibre bundle: